Frequently asked questions

 No. All projects should last from 8 to 20 weeks only.
 This is to ensure that there is sufficient time for everyone to get the most out of the project.

-Can a school have two concurrent artists in the school, doing different projects, under this scheme?
+Can a kura or school have two concurrent artists in the kura or school, doing different projects, under this scheme?

-Yes, this is possible, but you need to ensure that the school has capacity for both projects.
+Yes, this is possible, but you need to ensure that the kura or school has capacity for both projects.

-Our school needs support and upskilling in digital creative design.
+Our kura or school needs support and upskilling in digital creative design.
 Is this something we could apply for funding for under the Creatives in School programme?

 Yes, you can apply for a project in digital creative design.
-Schools and kura should always identify the requirements and creative needs of their students and ākonga before they design a creative project for their school or kura.
+Kura and schools should always identify the requirements and creative needs of their ākonga before they design a creative project for their kura or school.

 Is it appropriate to use the funding to purchase a microphone, camera, laptop, or any other capital items?

 There is a budget of up to $3,000 for project materials.
-We understand that projects may require capital items to support their creative such as a camera, microphone, laptop, etc. We recommend that you don’t use all of this funding for capital expenditures.
+We understand that projects may require capital items to support their creative such as a camera, microphone, laptop, etc. Only a reasonable and small amount of funding can be used towards capital expenditures.

 Watch this space for future updates.